List of awards and nominations received by FKA Twigs: BBC Sound of...

 The Sound of... is an annual BBC poll of music critics and industry figures to find the most promising new music talent.

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.

 BET Award

 The BET Awards were established in 2001 by the Black Entertainment Television network to celebrate African Americans and other minorities in music, acting, sports, and other fields of entertainment.

 Berlin Music Video Awards

 The Berlin Music Video Awards (BMVA) is a festival and networking event for filmmakers, directors, artists, musicians, and music video fans held annually in Berlin, Germany.
 The four-day event consists of music video marathons, live performances, DJ sets, various workshops, and fashion.
 The BMVA highlights that anyone can participate - quality, originality and diversity will be rewarded.